knpuniversity/symfony/knpu/3.3-di/building-rad.md

 errors *and* will automatically optimize itself.
 Cool!

 Your turn to go play!
 I hope you love this new stuff: faster development without a ton of WTF moments!
-Let me know what you think!
+And let me know what you think!

 All right guys, see you next time.